jhsu802701/rubyonracetracks/tutorials.md

 ---
 # Ruby on Racetracks Tutorials and How-To Guides

 Welcome to the tutorials for getting started with Ruby on Racetracks!
 These will help you get started.
+Do NOT be intimated by the large number of chapters in some tutorials.
+Each chapter is kept reasonably short so that you don't lose track of what you're doing.

 ## VirtualBox
 [VirtualBox Tutorial](https://github.com/jhsu802701/tutorial_virtualbox)